r5py/r5py/docs/CONTRIBUTING.md

 The modules of each group should be sorted alphabetically, the groups be separated by an empty line.

-The import of submodules (`from ... import ...`), as well as using an alias for an imported module (`import ... as ...`) are discouraged.
+The import of submodules (`from ... import ...`), as well as the use of aliases for imported modules (`import ... as ...`) are discouraged.
 An exception to this rule, assets from other modules from within r5py should always be imported as submodules (`from . import TravelTimeMatrixComputer`).